Discover Honolulu with Easy Car Rentals

 How does renting a car at Honolulu International Airport (HNL) work?

 At HNL, rental car companies operate from a consolidated facility requiring a shuttle ride from the terminal.
 After baggage claim, follow signs to ground transportation, take the shuttle, complete paperwork at your company’s counter, then pick up your vehicle.
+If you want to rent a car at HNL airport without waiting in line, signing up for a loyalty program with your chosen provider is the simplest shortcut — most Honolulu rental cars brands offer skip-the-counter options for members.

 Which type of rental car is best for driving in Honolulu?